Manoruthra/Bank-Loan-Data-Analysis-Using-Power-BI-and-SQL/README.md

 **GRID**:
 Need for a comprehensive 'Details Dashboard' that provides a consolidated view of all the essential information within our loan data.
 This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information efficiently

+**Conclution:**

+Developed an interactive Bank Loan Analysis dashboard using Power BI and SQL to track key KPIs and lending trends.
+Enabled data-driven decision-making by visualizing loan performance, borrower behavior, and risk metrics.
+Demonstrated strong skills in data analysis, visualization, and business intelligence.